 |

-Specific to Rhode Island Real Estate- Requires E&O (Agents have choices... but as with other states is available through RISC) https://www.risceo.com/states/rhode-island/ |
+Specific to Rhode Island Real Estate- Requires E&O (Agents have choices... but as with other states is available through RISC) https://www.risceo.com/states/rhode-island/ - RI is considered a Single Entity State, meaning that a Broker in this state can only represent one entity, whereas a broker in other states may represent multiple entities. |

 Rhode Island Reverse ReciprocityThese states specifically mention Rhode Island in their Reciprocity: Connecticut, Massachusetts, Nevada (Salesperson Only) These States recognize any other State licenses but may have additional requirements: Alaska, Alabama, Colorado, Georgia, Idaho, Indiana, Kansas, Kentucky, Maine, Nebraska, North Carolina, South Dakota, Tennessee, Vermont, Washington |